edwelker/website/content/posts/jean-edward-welker.md

 Jean Edward Welker – NASA Physicist

-Jean Edward Welker, 72, who spent 50 years as a physicist at NASA’s Goddard Space Flight Center in Greenbelt, died Dec.
+Jean Edward Welker, 72, who spent 50 years as a physicist at NASA's Goddard Space Flight Center in Greenbelt, died Dec.
 5 of heart disease at Washington Hospital Center.
 He lived in Laurel.

 Mr. Welker was a specialist in examining climate patterns in Russia and Eastern Europe.
 He worked at NASA until his death.

-He was born in Mineola, N.Y., and received bachelor’s and master’s degrees in physics from Hofstra University in Hempstead, N.Y.
+He was born in Mineola, N.Y., and received bachelor's and master's degrees in physics from Hofstra University in Hempstead, N.Y.
 He received a doctorate in history from the University of Maryland in the early 1990s.

 He was a member of St. Louis Catholic Church in Clarksville and sang in the choir.
 He had also sung in the University of Maryland choir.